CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 george.bluth@gmail.com
 ```

-[Routed Model](/learn/user_guide/routed_model.html) is good practice to organize endpoints in one class when they related to one model.
+[Routed Model](/learn/user_guide/routed_model.html) is a good practice to organize endpoints in one class when they are related to one model.

 /// warning
 You must not decorate a method as routed in a class not inherited from `APIModel`.
-This makes impossible to use [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html), that we will learn in
+This makes it impossible to use [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html), which we will learn in
 the future, and can lead to issues in the other situations.

 For instance, there is a common error to use `BaseModel` for the same purpose as `APIModel`: